 I graduated in 2007 from Delhi College of Engineering with a Bachelors in Electrical Engineering.
 From 2007 to 2010 I was a researcher at the Field Robotics Center, Robotics Institute, Carnegie Mellon University

-06/2017: Upcoming invited talk at International Symposium on Aerial Vehicles at University of Pennsylvania
+06/2017: Invited talk at International Symposium on Aerial Vehicles at University of Pennsylvania

 05/2017: Paper on efficient route planning leveraging multi-armed bandits accepted at ICML 2017

 04/2017: Paper on adaptive information gathering accepted at RSS 2017

 03/2017: Paper on UAV tracking using flight dynamics accepted for oral presentation at CVPR 2017.

 02/2017: We released open-source photo-realistic robotics simulator AirSim

 12/2016: Sponsorship and Publicity Chair of Conference on Robot Learning.